alschofield/stuff/Projects/Climate Change/DWC/Filter/README.md

 # objective
+- basically a cooler desalination plant that puts good water back in the ocean
 - Create a Filtration device that, given sea/ocean water (very simplistic):
   - check ph of liquid
   - if lower than 8.2: